directors header

 St. George’s Scholar Institute’s Board of Directors is comprised of a compassionate and dedicated group of individuals who are interested in doing whatever it takes to help change children’s lives for the better.

-I believe St. George’s Scholar Institute provides invaluable life lessons and scholarly guidance to young men and women in Louisville, particularly Black K through 12th grade students who face life obstacles due to no fault of their own.
-I feel compelled to help these young people have confidence in their future and ample opportunity for success.
-I could not find better partners and colleagues than with the board of directors and staff of St. George’s.
+Aaron believes that SGSI provides invaluable lief lessons and scholarly guidance to young men and women in Louisville, particularly Black K through 12th grade students who face life obstacles of no fault of their own.
+Aaron feels compelled to help these young people have confidence in their future and ample opportunity for success.
+Aaron feels that he could not find better partners and colleagues than with the board of directors and staff of St. George’s.

 Khris Romaine